'It’s time Ireland had a new world champion' - Donegal fighter Quigley

 Considering he has been involved in boxing since he was a boy, it is unsurprising that the sport remains a cornerstone of Quigley's life - but the former European amateur champion likes to detach his life from his career.

-Quigley admits that although winning this fight and becoming word champion would be career defining, he doesn't let boxing control his life outside of the ring.
+Quigley admits that although winning this fight and becoming world champion would be career defining, he doesn't let boxing control his life outside of the ring.

 "Winning this fight will change my life in my career sense, but I don't let boxing define me and define my life and my happiness," he said.